Tabletop RPG advice for little dragons

 Paladin

-Paladins are half-casters, but they function more as strong martial characters who can use magic to boost some of their attacks.
+Paladins are half-casters but they function more as strong martial characters who can use magic to boost some of their attacks.
 They get limited spell slots, like other half-casters, but can use these when a melee attack connects to apply additional smite damage to an opponent.
-This makes them great at applying burst damage when they need it, but resource management of the spell slots is also important.
-They’re typically strong defenders but can be built to use two-handed weapons as well for extra damage.
-Their place is strongly on the front line, as their smite ability does not work with ranged attacks.
+This makes them great at applying burst damage when needed, but resource management of the spell slots is also important.
+They’re typically strong defenders but can be built to use two-handed weapons for extra damage.
+Their place is on the front line, as their smite ability does not work with ranged attacks.
 Paladins gain their abilities from an oath that dictates what they must do.
 There are a variety of oaths available, but all Paladins will have a code of some sort that they live by.

 Primary Stat: Strength or Dexterity, and Charisma